 - Assemble the musakhan – bread, onion sauce, chicken, then garnish

-For most of us, Taboon bread (click for recipe) is not easily available, so I suggest using any form of flat Middle Eastern bread you have access to, pita would work too, with the added advantage that you can stuff it with the chicken, if you are so inclined.
-Even tortillas, chapatis and parathas would work well for this.
-And naan, that would be awesome too!
+However, if you don’t fancy making your own bread, I suggest using any form of flat Middle Eastern bread you have access to, pita would work too, with the added advantage that you can stuff it with the chicken, if you are so inclined.
+Even tortillas, nans, chapatis and parathas would work well for this.

-Manoushe, the Lebanese Za’atar bread above, is probably one of my favourite base for Musakhan.
+Manoushe, the Lebanese Za’atar bread above, is probably one of my favourite bases for Musakhan, aside from taboon bread.

 This is how you make musakhan wraps: